Please continue to check this site for the most up-to-date information.

 Rasmussen College is committed to ensuring that your educational journey remains uninterrupted to the greatest extent possible and will continue to provide important updates regarding your academic schedule.

-All Schools of Study: Theory- or lecture-based courses that are delivered online will continue to be delivered online without any change for the Summer and Fall 2020 terms.
+All Schools of Study: Theory- or lecture-based courses that are delivered online will continue to be delivered online without any change for the Winter Quarter 2021.

 School of Justice Studies: Law Enforcement Programs

-Online courses in the Law Enforcement Academic Certificate and Law Enforcement Associate’s degree program will continue to be available in the Summer quarter 2020.
+Residential Skills courses in the Law Enforcement Skills Certificate and the Law Enforcement Associate’s degree program will continue to be available in the Winter Quarter 2021.

 School of Nursing: